-Transferring programmes: changes to Immigration Rules from April 2016
+Changing programmes: changes to Immigration Rules from January 2018

-The changes also remove the ability to apply for a visa extension in the UK, where you are transferring to a new programme and have not completed the programme your current visa is for.
+The changes also removed the ability to apply for a visa extension in the UK, where you will transfer to a new programme having not completed the programme your current visa is for.

 Collecting your new BRP on arrival in the UK